majordomos/nest-graphql-testing/README.md

 ```bash
 npm install
 ```
-Fill in .env file using env.xample file.
+Fill in .env file using env.example file.

 ## Usage
 Use this commands to start application server.